 Getting Links to Your Site

 Links are the currency of the Internet.
 When people link to your site, you get new visitors.
 But don’t invest in sponsored ones.
-Spammy or highly promotional articles with a backlink to your website won’t bring you much traffic—nor will these lend credibility in browsers’ eyes.
+Spammy or highly promotional articles with a backlink to your website won’t bring you much traffic—nor will they give your site credibility.

-It’s better to focus on offering visitors real value.
-When you share your knowledge,insights, easy-to-implement tips, and free tools, you’ll receive links from grateful users.
-The best way to get them is to create content that people would love to link to.
+It’s better to focus on offering your visitors real value.
+When you share your knowledge, insight, easy-to-implement tips and free tools, you’ll receive links from grateful users.
+The best way to get them is to create content that people will love to linking to.

 Use Social Media

-Millions are active on social media every day.
-Why not take advantage?
-Nothing to lose but all to gain.
-Having a brand presence on social media can increase traffic to your website and build your business’s reputation in general.
+Having a brand presence on social media can only increase traffic to your website and build your business’s reputation in general.

 Pay Attention to Mobile

 People spend a ton of time online on their phones, so it will only benefit you to make sure your website looks great on a mobile device.
-Your site should automatically scale to fit different-sized screens—and look beautiful when it does.
+Your site should automatically scale to fit different-size screens—and look beautiful when it does.
 You want to provide a good experience to mobile users too.
-And with a mobile-friendly website, you can reach more customers faster.
+And with a mobile-friendly website, you can reach more people faster.

 Create Useful 404 Pages